dscook/bank-spark/README.md

 ## To Run

 * Right click the App class in an IDE such as IntelliJ or Eclipse and click run.
-* NOT RECOMMENDED DUE TO A SHUTDOWN BUG: Alternatively run `mvn exec:java` in a terminal in the same directory as this README after a `mvn clean install`.
+* Alternatively run `mvn exec:java` in a terminal in the same directory as this README after a `mvn clean install`.